 The Royal Manitoba Winter Fair is held annually every March and is one of the highlights of the social and business calendar in Brandon.
 Because it takes place at the fairgrounds, and because the Wheat Kings also play at the fairgrounds, and because the Keystone Centre is often used for fair events, this means that the Wheaties are occasionally evicted from their usual home when the fair is running.
-It hasn't happened often, but in the days before Winnipeg had a WHL team of their own, the Wheat Kings played at the MTS Centre in downtown Winnipeg as a regular season exhibition.
+It hasn't happened often, but in the days before Winnipeg had a WHL team of their own, the Wheat Kings played at the MTS Centre in downtown Winnipeg.

 The Jets game I went to was a blast, loads of fun, and while the building was nothing special otherwise (it felt like a slightly larger Budweiser Gardens or a slightly smaller Air Canada Centre), the low capacity and small size really makes attending a Jets game feel intimate.
-I'd assume the building had a more cavernous feel to it when the Wheat Kings played there, but holding random junior hockey games at NHL rinks is a longstanding Canadian tradition, and I'm glad Winnipeg took part in that.
-With the Ice now resident somewhere in the city's southern suburbs and the Jets trying their best to ignore them, one imagines it'll be a long time before MTS Centre ever hosts another WHL game.
+I'd assume the building had a more cavernous feel to it when the Wheat Kings and Ice played there, but holding random junior hockey games at NHL rinks is a longstanding Canadian tradition, and I'm glad Winnipeg took part in that.
+With the Ice now resident somewhere in Central Washington, one imagines it'll be a long time before Canada Life Centre ever hosts another WHL game.

 What's It Used for Today?